-What is a False Claim?
+What Is Considered a False Claim?

-Liability under the federal False Claims Act occurs where a defendant (1) knowingly presents (or causes to be presented) a false or fraudulent claim for payment; (2) knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim; (3) conspires with others to commit a violation of the False Claims Act (4) knowingly makes, uses, or causes to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay money or transmit property to the Federal Government.
+Liability under the federal False Claims Act occurs when a defendant (1) knowingly presents (or causes to be presented) a false or fraudulent claim for payment; (2) knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim; (3) conspires with others to commit a violation of the False Claims Act; (4) knowingly makes, uses, or causes to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay money or transmit property to the Federal Government.

-I. FRAUDULENT HEALTHCARE BILLING
+FRAUDULENT HEALTHCARE BILLING

-Below is a more detailed explanation of healthcare fraud scenarios under the False Claims Act.
+Below is a more detailed explanation of Healthcare Fraud scenarios under the False Claims Act.

 A. FALSE BILLING